petegleeson/dont-really/README.md

 dont-really publish
 ```

-To add the package from local registry: (coming soon)
+To add the package from local registry:

 ```
-dont-really add <package-name>
+dont-really add [options] <package-name>
 ```